Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Extension to RCD spaces

 hence $C$ does not actually depend on $t$ and by taking the limit as $t\to 0^+$ we infer that $u$ is constant.

-If $\mu(X)=\infty$ then for every $t$ we have $w=0$ because the only constant in $L^2(\mu)$ is zero and we conclude. \end{proof} \begin{remark} The previus proposition actually does not require a curvature condition: working in a space in which having zero weak upper gradient implies being constant is enough. \end{remark} We then have the following result, which is a non-smooth analogue of Proposition \ref{gryg}. \begin{proposition} Let $(X,d,\mu)$ be an ${\rm RCD}(K,\infty)$ space, then we have the following dicotomy: \begin{itemize} \item[$(i)$] If $\mu(X)< + \infty$ then
+If $\mu(X)=+\infty$, then for every $t$, we have $w=0$ because the only constant in $L^2(\mu)$ is zero, and we conclude. \end{proof} \begin{remark} The previous proposition actually does not require a curvature condition: working in a space in which having zero weak upper gradient implies being constant suffices. \end{remark} We then have the following result, which is a non-smooth analog of Proposition \ref{gryg}. \begin{proposition} Let $(X,d,\mu)$ be an ${\rm RCD}(K,\infty)$ space, then we have the following dicotomy: \begin{itemize} \item[$(i)$] If $\mu(X)< + \infty$ then

 \item[$(ii)$] If $\mu(X)= + \infty$ we have